YaN-3k/dots/README.md

 ```
 $ dots checkout -f
 ```
-Create user directories like ~/Music and ~/Pictures
+Create user directories like ~/music and ~/pix
 ```
 $ xdg-user-dirs-update
 ```
-Set the flag showUntrackedFiles to no for biual git repository
+Set the flag `showUntrackedFiles` to `no` for dots git repository
 ```
 $ dots config --local status.showUntrackedFiles no
 ```
-Set zsh as default shell
+Set `zsh` as default shell
 ```
 $ chsh -s /usr/bin/zsh
 ```